Emotional Support Animal Accommodations

 Step 2 - Documentation

-Complete and submit the Application for an EMOTIONAL SUPPORT ANIMAL for a STUDENT with a Disability Form to the Office of Student Disability Services:
+Complete and submit the Application for an Emotional Support Animal to the Office of Student Disability Services.
+This form consists of two sections (see below).

 -